roselinepli/roselinepli/README.md

 ### Hi there 👋 I'm Roseline.

-<p>I'm a self-taught programmer who is constantly eager to expand my knowledge and stay updated with emerging technologies.</p>
+<p>A self-taught programmer who is constantly eager to expand my knowledge and stay updated with emerging technologies.</p>

 ### Tech Stack